freenas/freenas-docs/userguide/storage.rst

 *Sysctl* from the :guilabel:`Type` drop-down.
 Click :guilabel:`OK` to save the tunable settings.

+Back on *Alpha*, create a periodic snapshot of the source dataset by selecting
+:menuselection:`Storage --> Periodic Snapshot Tasks`.
+Click the *alphavol/alphadata* dataset to highlight it.
+Create a :ref:`periodic snapshot <Periodic Snapshot Tasks>` of it by clicking :guilabel:`Periodic Snapshot Tasks`, then :guilabel:`Add Periodic Snapshot` as shown in :numref:`Figure %s <zfs_create_periodic_replication_fig>`.

-Back on *Alpha*, create the replication task by clicking :guilabel:`Replication Tasks` and :guilabel:`Add Replication`.
+Still on *Alpha*, create the replication task by clicking :guilabel:`Replication Tasks` and :guilabel:`Add Replication`.
 *alphavol/alphadata* is selected as the dataset to replicate.
 *betavol/alphadata* is the destination volume and dataset where